iPhone 13 Pro Max

 There's another notable risk of downloading from unofficial stores – lookalike apps.
 These are created to look exactly like a legitimate app, but are actually copycats that could contain malware or bombard you with advertising.

-Quite simply, avoid installing apps that aren't on Google Play – which shouldn't be too difficult given the wide selection available.
+Quite simply, avoid installing apps that aren't on official stores – which shouldn't be too difficult given the wide selection available.

 There's a seemingly endless array of apps available to download and use, but while it is advisable to stick to the official app store, it's not a magic bullet.

 Apps that contain malware do occasionally make their way onto official stores and are usually detected and removed by Apple or Google, but that's not much comfort to those who have already downloaded them.

 There's no hard and fast rule on apps to avoid, but they often take the form of accessories or customisation tools – think free wallpapers, video or photo editors, file managers, games and tools like a QR reader or flashlight.

 If you're looking for an app like this, try and stick to those with plenty of reviews, that have been around for a while, and are from a reputable developer.
 All of this information should be available in the detailed app information on the store.